Myanmar's democracy is letting down a young generation | DW | 30.05.2019

-Young people in Myanmar were enamoured by the promise of democracy when Suu Kyi took power.
-Now they wonder if there is any hope for the future as dissenters are thrown in jail and the military calls the shots.
+Young people in Myanmar were enamored by the promise of democracy when Suu Kyi took power.
+Now they wonder if there is any hope for the future, as dissenters are thrown in jail and the military calls the shots.

 In 2015, Maung Saung Kha campaigned for Myanmar's National League for Democracy (NLD), the political party led by Myanmar's de facto leader, Aung San Suu Kyi.
 Saung Kha had been an active party member, but he has since lost his faith in Myanmar's most famous politician.